Extensions of characters in type D and the inductive McKay condition, II: Introduction

 \begin{theo} Let $G=\bG_{\mathrm{sc}}^F$ be the universal covering of a finite simple group of Lie type with $\wG$ and $E(G)$ as above, see also \ref{not}.
 Then there exists an $E(G)$-stable $\wG$-transversal $\TT$ in $\Irr(G)$ such that every character $\chi\in\TT$ extends to its stabilizer in $G E(G)$. \end{theo}

 The above property of $\Irr(G)$ appeared first as Assumption 2.12(v) in \cite{S12} and is called Condition $\Ai$ in \cite[Def.~2.2]{CS18B}.
 For groups of types different from $\tD$ and $^2\tD$, for which Theorem A has been proved, it has already lead to many results by several authors towards the verification of inductive conditions for counting conjectures.
-In the generality given here, it is used in \cite{FS} or \cite{R_iAM3} through \cite{R_Adv}, hence contributing to the proof of Brauer's Height Zero Conjecture and the Alperin--McKay Conjecture for the prime $2$.
+In the generality given here, it is used in \cite{FS} and in \cite{R_iAM3} through \cite{R_Adv}, hence contributing to the proof of Brauer's Height Zero Conjecture and the Alperin--McKay Conjecture for the prime $2$.

-Of course the determination of the action of $\wG E(G)$ on $\Irr(G)$ and hence $\Ap$ is strongly related with the possibility of parametrizing $\Irr(G)$ in an $\Out(G)$-equivariant way, for instance by constructing some Jordan decomposition of characters compatible with $\Out(G)$-action, see for instance A.9 of \cite{GM}.
+Of course the determination of the action of $\wG E(G)$ on $\Irr(G)$ and hence $\Ap$ are strongly related with the possibility of parametrizing $\Irr(G)$ in an $\Out(G)$-equivariant way, typically by constructing some Jordan decomposition of characters compatible with $\Out(G)$-action, see for instance A.9 of \cite{GM}.
 For the groups of the form $\wG =\wbG^F$ where $\wbG$ has connected center, this was deduced in \cite{CS13} from the uniqueness of the Jordan decomposition proved by Digne-Michel, see \cite{DM90}.
-But devising a satisfactory uniqueness condition for quasi-simple groups $G$ of Lie type seems a quite difficult question.
+But devising a satisfactory uniqueness condition for quasi-simple groups $G$ of Lie type seems a quite difficult goal.

-Here we show that such a Jordan decomposition exists, essentially as a consequence of Theorem A, though in our inductive proof the equivariant Jordan decomposition is used to prove $\Ai$, see \ref{sec8B}.
+Here we show that such a Jordan decomposition exists, essentially as a consequence of Theorem A, though in our inductive proof the equivariant Jordan decomposition is used in lower ranks to prove $\Ai$, see \ref{sec8B}.

 Let $G^*$ be dual to $G$ as finite group of Lie type, see \ref{duals} below.
 As a result of duality, for any semisimple element $s$ of $G^*$ there is a group morphism $\wh\omega _s\colon \wG/G\Z(\wG)\to \Lin(\Cent_{G^*}(s))$ associating a linear character of $\Cent_{G^*}(s)$ to any (diagonal) automorphism of $G$ induced by an element of $\wG$, see \Cref{omegahat}.
 Given any graph-field automorphism $\si\in E(G)$ one can define a dual automorphism $\si^*\colon G^*\to G^*$, see \ref{duals}.
 With those notions we prove the following equivariant Jordan decomposition of characters where $G$ is as in Theorem A (note that types $\tA$ and $\tC$ were already known, see \cite[Sect.
 8]{CS17A} and \cite[Sect.
 5.B]{Li}).